lcdumort/lcdumort.github.io/docs/_posts/2022-01-09-understanding-chemistry-with-python-consecutive-reactions.md

 <!-- $A \xrightarrow{k_1} B \xrightarrow{k_2} C$ --> <img style="transform: translateY(0.1em); background: white;" src="https://render.githubusercontent.com/render/math?math=A%20%5Cxrightarrow%7Bk_1%7D%20B%20%5Cxrightarrow%7Bk_2%7D%20C">

 ### Reaction rate
 The rate with which a reactant converts to a product is called a reaction rate.
 This can however only be conveniently build for elemental reactions.
-But since we learned that complex reactions are, in the end, a combination of elemental steps with intermediate products, we can thus expect that the reaction rate from a complex reaction is mathematical combination of elementary reaction rates.
+But since we learned that complex reactions are, in the end, a combination of elemental steps with intermediate products, we can thus expect that the reaction rate from a complex reaction is a mathematical combination of elementary reaction rates.

 The reaction rate of an elementary reaction depends on the reactant concentration <!-- $[Reactant]$ --> <img style="transform: translateY(0.1em); background: white;" src="https://render.githubusercontent.com/render/math?math=%5BReactant%5D"> and rate constant <!-- $k$ --> <img style="transform: translateY(0.1em); background: white;" src="https://render.githubusercontent.com/render/math?math=k">.
 For the first reaction <!-- $A \xrightarrow{k_1} B$ --> <img style="transform: translateY(0.1em); background: white;" src="https://render.githubusercontent.com/render/math?math=A%20%5Cxrightarrow%7Bk_1%7D%20B">, the reaction rate is: